 The use of Falun and Falu paint dates back hundreds of years in Scandinavia.
 It is easy to use and a very economical, long-lasting protective coating applied to bare or weathered wood surfaces.

 It is ideal for exterior rough and smooth cut wood surfaces, especially barns, cottage style architecture, and outbuildings.
 Designed for use on new timber and/or wood previously painted with a Swedish Falun Style Paint, it is a very durable paint with impressive UV protection.
 The Traditional Falun Style Paint is safe to use, safe for the environment, and easy to maintain over time.
 It does not peel, crack, trap moisture or cause wood rot.

 Never use with a conventional, chemically treated linseed oil or paint over alkyd, acrylic, or other petrochemical based coatings.
-These product are not compatible.
+These products are not compatible.

-Swedish Falu Style Paint, sometimes referred to as "Falu Rodfarg" has been traditionally used since the 1500s in Scandinavia.
-It originates and is a by-product from various copper mines, the most well-known being the Falun mine in the Dalarna region of Sweden.
+Swedish Falu Style Paint, sometimes referred to as "Falu Rodfarg," has been traditionally used since the 1500s in Scandinavia.
+It originates from and is a by-product of various copper mines.
+The most well-known being the Falun mine in the Dalarna region of Sweden.
 This type of paint has a unique composition of naturally occurring oxides, zinc, and other minerals, which is mined, milled, roasted, and ground to a fine pigment that adds protective attributes to exterior wood surfaces.
 The result is a paint with a beautiful, matte finish and a translucent surface that reflects sunlight.
 On clear evenings, the color becomes intense and almost glows.

 The beautiful red color has been especially popular for timber structures, initially meant to imitate brick buildings.
 It has been used on mansions, cabins, and barn/outbuildings alike over the generations.
 It is still associated with the idyllic country cottage throughout Scandinavia.